SCK Volunteer Handbook

 Welcome to Southside Community Kitchen!
 Thank you for your care and concern for the hungry in our community.
 We are pleased to welcome you as a partner in our effort to feed the hungry.
-This booklet is prepared for you to help you to understand more about our organization and to be a handy reference.
+This booklet is prepared to help you to learn more about our organization, function as a brief orientation, and to be a handy reference.
+We also ask that you provide your contact information, emergency contact information, and fill out the photo permission form.
 Nothing will replace the valuable advice of our volunteers and our caring staff.
 If you have questions or need further information please ask!

 What We Do

 - Prepares nutritious meals consisting of 4 oz of meat, a serving of fruit and a serving of vegetable, a serving of bread, potato or grain, a dessert and 8 oz of milk, coffee, and tea.

 - Serves meals on a reliable schedule, with no cost or prerequisite requirements for our guests.

 - Provides a place where compassionate and caring volunteers serve guests with kindness and respect.

 - Offers a warm, safe and nurturing place for our guests and volunteers to experience community and gracious hospitality.
 All guests are treated with respect and dignity.